SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Adventure Tips

-Gamemaster:“You step out of the shuttle and onto soggy ground with a squish.
+Gamemaster:"You step out of the shuttle and onto soggy ground with a squish.
 The thick, musty smell of the swamp immediately washes over you.
 From all around you, you